jbeck018/howlerops/backend-go/INTEGRATION_SUMMARY.md

 ✅ **Integration Complete**

-The SQL Studio Go backend is now fully integrated with Turso storage.
+The Howlerops Go backend is now fully integrated with Turso storage.
 All services are properly wired, the application compiles successfully, and is ready for testing and deployment.

 **Key Achievements:**
 - Clean separation of concerns